 WHO Scoring System in Metastatic Gestational Trophoblastic Disease

 A chest x-ray is taken, and serum β-hCG is measured.
 If the β-hCG level does not normalize within 10 wk, the disease is classified as persistent.
 Persistent disease requires CT of the brain, chest, abdomen, and pelvis.
 Results dictate whether disease is classified as nonmetastatic or metastatic.
-In metastatic disease, prognosis (including risk of death) may be poor or good (see WHO Scoring System in Metastatic Gestational Trophoblastic Disease).
+In metastatic disease, prognosis (including risk of death) may be poor or good (see Table: WHO Scoring System in Metastatic Gestational Trophoblastic Disease).
 Poor prognosis is suggested by the following (National Institutes of Health [NIH] criteria):

 Persistent disease is usually treated with chemotherapy.
 Treatment is considered successful if at least 3 consecutive serum β-hCG measurements at 1-wk intervals are normal.
 Typically, oral contraceptives (any is acceptable) are given for 6 to 12 mo; alternatively, any effective contraceptive method can be used.

 Nonmetastatic disease can be treated with a single chemotherapy drug (methotrexate or dactinomycin).
 Alternatively, hysterectomy is considered for patients > 40 or those desiring sterilization and may be required for those with severe infection or uncontrolled bleeding.
 If single-drug chemotherapy is ineffective, hysterectomy or multidrug chemotherapy is indicated.
 Virtually 100% of patients with nonmetastatic disease can be cured.

 Low-risk metastatic disease is treated with single-drug or multidrug chemotherapy.
 High-risk metastatic disease requires aggressive multidrug chemotherapy.
 Cure rates are 90 to 95% for low-risk and 60 to 80% for high-risk disease.